yaroslawliker/haskell-bellman-ford-parallel/README.md

 If you do so, make sure to read Set up section of this README first.

 ## Comparations
+Notations:
+* NodeN - number of nodes (vertices)
+* ArcN - number of arcs (edges)
+* genDuration - duration of the graph deneration
+* speedUp = serialDuration / parallelDuration

 ### 2 processors